Thorazine/hack/readme.md

 npm install
 gulp
 ```

+# Filesystem
+This package uses the Laravel Filesystem to handle storage.
+For settings take a look at the [Laravel docs](https://laravel.com/docs/5.4/filesystem).

 # Important
 We use tags to control the cache.
 So set .env CACHE_DRIVER to array, memcached or redis.
 File will not do.